zvorygin/homeassistant-addons/README.md

 ![TV with some art on it ](https://i.imgur.com/BunHdwb.jpeg)

 This add-on is built on the awesome work of <https://github.com/ow/samsung-frame-art> and <https://github.com/gijsvdhoven/homeassistant-addons>.
-It adds the ability to push images from different sources to your Samsung Frame TV, currently supported are Google Art and Culture, Bing Wallpapers and Local Media folder.
+It adds the ability to push images from different sources to your Samsung Frame TV, currently supported are Google Art and Culture, Bing Wallpapers, Google Photos, and Local Media folder.

 By starting the add-on it will randomly pick an image based on your configuration and put it on your frame; after the image is placed the add-on will automatically stop again.
 This for instance can be triggered via an automation to run on a daily basis.
 Please find an example below.